veryacademy/Python-Challenges/Beginner/002-return-capital-letters.md

 ---

 ## **Code Challenge:**
-Write a function named capital_indexes.
-The function takes a single parameter, which is a string.
-Your function should return a list of all the indexes in the string that have capital letters.
+Write a function named capitals.
+The function should takes a single parameter which you can name word.
+Your function should return a list of all the capital letters letters in the string.

-#### **Constraints:**
+#### **Notes/Constraints:**
-- Should a given string have an odd number of letters, round down to the nearest number.
+- None

 ----